JetBrains/apple-notary-api-kotlin-client/README.md

 - Issue a notarization submission for the specified file
 - Upload the specified file to the location asked by [Apple Notary API](https://developer.apple.com/documentation/notaryapi)
 - Poll [Apple Notary API](https://developer.apple.com/documentation/notaryapi) until the submission completes (or timeout)
-  - _Note: with configuration such as `ignoreServerError` and `ignoreTimeoutExceptions` set to `true`, polling will be hardened not to fail on usual false negative situations_
+  - _Note: with configuration such as `ignoreServerError` and `ignoreTimeoutExceptions` set to `true` (set by default), polling will be hardened not to fail on usual false negative situations_
 - Fetch logs of the completed submission (whether it is a success or a failure)
 - Return status and logs of the completed submission